pcroch/find-movie/README.md

 Know bug:
-rendering the previous request if the API fetch an empty json==> the gem must be the issue Validation in rating and attenddes, if blank, API reponsd a 400 message
+rendering the previous request if the API fetch an empty json==> the gem must be the issue Validation in rating and attenddes, if blank, API reponsd a 400 message Date format is wrong: should be yyyy-mm-dd instead of yyyy

 Validatio done through the controller?
 Yes